-The following table is designed to illustrate the effect on return to a holder of our common stock of the leverage created by our use of borrowing at September 30, 2012 of 29% of total assets (including such borrowed funds), at a weighted average rate at the time of 3.60%, and assuming hypothetical annual returns on our portfolio of minus 10 to plus 10 percent.
+The following table is designed to illustrate the effect on return to a holder of our common stock of the leverage created by our use of borrowing at September 30, 2013 of 32% of total assets (including such borrowed funds), at a weighted average rate at the time of 4.05%, and assumes hypothetical annual returns on our portfolio of minus 10 to plus 10 percent.
 The table also assumes that we will maintain a constant level and weighted average rate of leverage.
-The amount of leverage that we use will vary from time to time.
+The amount of leverage and cost of borrowings that we use will vary from time to time.
 As can be seen, leverage generally increases the return to stockholders when the portfolio return is positive and decreases return when the portfolio return is negative.
 Actual returns may be greater or less than those appearing in the table.

-Assumed return on portfolio (net of expenses) (1) (10.0)% (5.0)% 5.0% 10.0% Corresponding return to common stockholders (2) (16.8)% (9.2)% (1.6)% 6.0% 13.6%
+Assumed return on portfolio (net of expenses)(1) (10.0)% (5.0)% 5.0% 10.0% Corresponding return to common stockholders(2) (18.7)% (10.4)% (2.1)% 6.2% 14.4%

-(1) The assumed portfolio return is required by regulation of the SEC and is not a prediction of, and does not represent, our projected or actual performance.

-(2) In order to compute the "corresponding return to common stockholders," the "assumed return on portfolio" is multiplied by the total value of our assets at the beginning of the period to obtain an assumed return to us.
+- (1) The assumed portfolio return is required by regulation of the SEC and is not a prediction of, and does not represent, our projected or actual performance. - (2) In order to compute the "corresponding return to common stockholders," the "assumed return on portfolio" is multiplied by the total value of our assets at the beginning of the period to obtain an assumed return to us.
 From this amount, all interest expense expected to be accrued during the period is subtracted to determine the return available to stockholders.
 The return available to stockholders is then divided by the total value of our net assets as of the beginning of the period to determine the "corresponding return to common stockholders."